GPTopic: Dynamic and Interactive Topic Representations: Related Work

 Very recent results by \citet{pham2023topicgpt} and \citet{wang2023prompting} explore the usage of prompting LLMs for topic extraction, and while they achieve strong benchmark results, they do not fundamentally challenge the notion of top-word based topic representations.

 Finally, \citet{sia2020tired} introduce a clustering-based topic modelling technique that employs weighting and re-ranking of top-words to achieve a more coherent topic representation.
-Similarly, an approach by \citet{thielmann2024topics} questions the notion of static top-word based topic representations by introducing a method for increasing top-word coherence via using extension corpora.
+Similarly, an approach by \citet{thielmann2024topics}, implemented in the STREAM package \cite{thielmann2024stream}, questions the notion of static top-word based topic representations by introducing a method for increasing top-word coherence via using extension corpora.